 While creating a library, you need to set three things

 - Name of the library: Give it a meaningful name so that you know what it is when you see the name appear at different places.
 For instance, if you call your library “My library #1” it will become confusing when you look at your reports.
-Instead naming your libraries like “Product Catalogue – Twitter” and “Product Catalogue – Facebook” gives you a clear picture of what content is going to be in that library.
+Instead of naming your libraries like “Product Catalogue – Twitter” and “Product Catalogue – Facebook” gives you a clear picture of what content is going to be in that library.

 - Color of the library: If you are a visual person then you should choose different colors for different libraries.
 If you are managing multiple clients/profiles, assigning a separate color to each one helps you understand your reports better.

-- One time use library: At times you don’t want a library to post content multiple times.
+- One-time use library: At times you don’t want a library to post content multiple times.
 For instance, if you create a library that gets content through Google Alerts, you may not want to post those social updates in a recurring manner.
 If that is the case you should check this box.